Skip to main content

 The Texas Penal Code defines Intoxicated, in section 49.01 as “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance in the body, or having an alcohol concentration of .08 or more.”

-DWI Attorneys Fort Worth Texas
+DWI Defense Attorneys

-We have got your back!
+DWI arrest?
+We have got your back.

 When you get a DWI it is natural to feel ashamed, alone, deeply disappointed in yourself and even angry.
 It is also natural when falsely accused to feel deep resentment, bitterness towards the police and rage over feelings of disrespect.
 If you get down on yourself please know that there will always be an end to this saga.
 “Drink.
 Drive Go to Jail.” is NOT the law.
 “Drive Sober or Get Pulled Over” is NOT the law.
 Know that many good people have been where you are.
 If you are looking for an experienced DWI lawyer near you, know that Mimi Coffey handles most of Dallas-Fort Worth Metroplex and surrounding areas.

 When you face a DWI charge it can be scary, intimidating, and exhausting.
 Throughout the process of your case, you will want a caring, knowledgeable, and hard-working team on your side.
 The Coffey Firm wants to help you through this process.
+Each of our attorneys work hands on to ensure that you will feel comfortable, and made aware of all of your options.
+Our confidential consultations are free, all you need to do is call us @ (817) 831-3100 or submit an online Free Consultations form.

 Did you know?

-You can still be charged if you are under .08 despite this being the legal amount?
+• You can still be charged if you are under .08 despite this being the legal amount?

-You can be charged for DWI based on prescription medication, marijuana, or other drugs?
+• You can be charged for DWI based on prescription medication, marijuana, or other drugs?

-Most large north Texas counties have magistrates on standby to get a warrant for blood if you refuse to give a sample of breath or blood?
+• Most large north Texas counties have magistrates on standby to get a warrant for blood if you refuse to give a sample of breath or blood?
 As a result, there is no such things as “No refusal weekend” any more.

-You have a right to refuse to answer questions in a DWI?
+• You have a right to refuse to answer questions in a DWI?
 (However, you must still submit to handing over license, insurance and registration)

-You have a right to refuse to perform the field sobriety tests.
+• You have a right to refuse to perform the field sobriety tests.
 However, The U.S. Supreme Court does require you step out the vehicle.

-The National Highway Safety Administration (NHTSA)’s standardized field sobriety tests have been subject to scientific peer review criticism? (for eg. Dr. Spurgeon Cole study, Dr. Steve Rubenzer paper)
+• The National Highway Safety Administration (NHTSA)’s standardized field sobriety tests have been subject to scientific peer review criticism? (for eg. Dr. Spurgeon Cole study, Dr. Steve Rubenzer paper)

-Texas law requires submission of a margin of error for all blood tests?
+• Texas law requires submission of a margin of error for all blood tests?

-There are all kinds of scientific issues and concerns with proper breath and blood testing?
+• There are all kinds of scientific issues and concerns with proper breath and blood testing?